Iberian horse: History

-Cave paintings show that horses have been present on the Iberian Peninsula as far back as 20,000 to 25,000 BCE.
-Iberian horses are thought to be among the oldest types of domesticated horses.
-DNA studies indicate certain breeds have ancestry that can be traced to wild horses that lived about 6200BCE, in the Early Iberian Neolithic period.
-There is a past hypothesis that the Sorraia may have been an ancestor of several modern breeds, and it is possible as their haplotype is found throughout the Iberian horse population, though it is not as frequently found as other mDNA lineages.
-Thus current evidence suggests they are not as closely related as once thought.
-However, the problem is that the Sorraia has endured a major genetic bottleneck since ancient times, and only two DNA founder lineages remain, so it is not possible to determine if certain haplotypes in various breeds descend from other lines now extinct in the Sorraia.
+Wild horses have been present in Iberia since the Middle Pleistocene, probably by at least 600,000 years ago.
+Sequencing of ancient DNA indicates that Late Pleistocene-Holocene wild horses native to the Iberian Peninsula from at least around 27,000 years ago onwards belonged to a highly distinctive lineage of wild horses isolated from other European wild horse populations, that is less closely related to modern domestic horses than Przewalski's horse (as well as the extinct Siberian horse Equus lenensis) is, which one study estimated diverged from their common ancestor around 285-335,000 years ago.
+These wild horses persisted in the Iberian Peninsula up until the Iron Age, around 500-350 BC.
+Modern domestic horses were introduced into Iberia during the Bronze Age, around the 2nd millennium BC, probably by around 1850 BC.
+While interbreeding between Iberian wild horses and domestic horses is documented genetically, the genetic contribution from Iberian wild horses to post-Iron Age Iberian domestic horses is negligible.

 Roman writers mention in Hispania war horses, wild horses, "tieldones" and small "asturcones'" in the north.

-Two distinct phenotypes of Iberian horse were identified in early research: so-called "Celtic" ponies, centered in the Cantabrian Range in the north, and the horses of the south, represented today by the Andalusian and Carthusian, Lusitano, Marismeño and related breeds, many of which have a Baroque horse phenotype.
+Two distinct phenotypes of Iberian horse were identified in early research: so-called "Celtic" ponies, centered in the Cantabrian Range in the north, and the horses of the south, represented today by the Andalusian and Carthusian, Lusitano, Marismeño and related breeds.
 The northern breeds include the Garrano, Pottok, and Asturcon, all of which are considered endangered breeds.